CiscoDevNet/intersight-powershell/docs/Initialize-IntersightBootPxe.md

 ```

 ### -InterfaceName
-The name of the underlying virtual ethernet interface used by the PXE boot device.
+For integrated NICs, specify the underlying network interface card name (such as 1 or 2).
+For virtual NICs, specify the vNIC name (customized name like eth0).

 ```yaml
 Type: string